DulithKavinda/audio-video-transcription-with-speaker-diarization/README.md

 Output
 ---------
+*   A file named like `yourfile_converted.mp3` will be generated if your file is a video file.

 *   A file named like `yourfile_with_speakers.txt` will be generated.

 *   If multiple speakers: the text includes labels like `Speaker A`, `Speaker B` etc.